PRodriguez19/Intro-to-shell/lessons/01_week1_mmg232.md

 </p>

 ***
-## Exercise: Listing contents of data folder
+## Listing contents of data folder

 Let's look at what is inside the folder "unix_lesson" and explore this further.
 We are use to clicking on a folder name to open it, however, now we are forced to change our mindset and open a folder or "directory" differently within the shell environment.